Guangdong Experimental High School: History

 In 1960, the school was split into a high school and a primary school.
 The high school later became the current Affiliated High School of South China Normal University, whereas the primary school had then reformed into the current school.

 Guangdong Experimental High School was renamed to the No.60 Middle School of Guangzhou for a decade during Cultural Revolution.
 After that, it formalised its name as Guangdong Experimental High School in 1987.

-In 2008, The current senior management team of the school decided to use 1888 as the official establishing date of the school and celebrated the school's 120th anniversary.
-This flawed decision, is now widely accepted by the public.

 Present day

 The school now has four campuses.
 The main campus, senior high campus, locates at Kengkou, Liwan District, Guangzhou.
 It is also known as the 'New Campus' or 'Fangcun Campus' to students as it was constructed in 2004 and the location was in the previous Fangcun District, which was withdrawn and merged to Liwan District in 2005.

 The old campus, also known as 'Zhongsi Campus', then became the junior high campus, since three upper grades moved to the new campus.
 It is located at No.4 Zhongshan Rd in Yuexiu District, Guangzhou.
 'Zhongsi Campus' was the only campus before the school expanded at the beginning of the 21st century.
 It represents the history and development of the school since 1960.